tatuk99/stock-analysis/README.md

 ## Summary

 - What are the advantages or disadvantages of refactoring code?

+The clear advantages of refactoring code are that it becomes much more concise and easy to understand, along with speeding up the process for the computer.
+When comparing the challenge VBA code with the original code, it has less steps and more direct lines, which make more sense for someone viewing the code.
+The consiceness of the newer code also speeds up the process of computing the results we want the computer to run, making the code run faster.

 - How do these pros and cons apply to refactoring the original VBA script?